oracle/gdk-vscode-extensions/micronaut/README.md

 2. Search for "Micronaut" in the search field.
 3. Once found, click **Install**. to install the GraalVM Tools for Micronaut extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut).
 4. Reload when required.

-The Micronaut extension requires the [GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension for more features support such as GraalVM Java runtime and building native executables.
-For the Java language support, it depends on the [Apache NetBeans Language Server](https://marketplace.visualstudio.com/items?itemName=ASF.apache-netbeans-java).
-Both extensions will be installed in the background.

 When installed, the extension checks whether there is a registered GraalVM installation, and eventually requests to download it or point to a local installation (see [GraalVM Installation and Setup in VS Code](../graalvm/README.md#graalvm-installation-wizard)).